Let's Not Forget ...

 Needed Now: Jobs, Not Careers

-Additional articles on work and labor be seen on the Editor's Substack site (angularviews.substack.com), including:
+Additional essays on work and labor, along with many other topics, may be seen on the Editor's Substack site (angularviews.substack.com), including:

 • Reject!
 For some applicants, job search is futile